-- Credit score.
-While credit score requirements will vary based on your lender, Discover Home Loans requires a credit score of 620 to qualify.
+Credit score.
+While credit score requirements will vary based on your lender, Discover Home Loans requires a credit score of 620 or higher to qualify.
 A higher credit score usually results in more favorable terms like a lower interest rate.

 - Credit history.
 Lenders review your credit history to see if you’ve missed any payments on your mortgage or other debts.
 How you’ve handled your credit in the past is used as an indication of how you will handle it in the future.